Angela Treadwell-Palmer (a.k.a. Plantweenie)

 I love my family, traveling, music, red wine, good beer, collecting garden gnomes from around the world, vacations on the beach in Mexico and my very soft, cuddly puppy, Frothy Brown Porter (Porter or Po-Po for short) who’s named after a tall, frothy pint of one of my most favorite beverages.

-Let us not forget Violet Beauregard (Violet or Vi-Vi for short), our other dog whose “a little bit crazy” and if you know me, you’ll know she’s named after a precocious character in one of my all time favorite movies, Willy Wonka and The Chocolate Factory – both old and new versions.
+Let us not forget Violet Beauregard (Violet or Vi-Vi for short), our second dog whose “a little bit crazy” and if you know me, you’ll know she’s named after a precocious character in one of my all time favorite movies, Willy Wonka and The Chocolate Factory – both old and new versions.
 Gene Wilder and Johnny Depp are both amazing in their own ways.
+Our latest additions Monty Don, another spotted rescue mutt named after famed British gardening personality, Monty Don, Agador Spartacus – a fiesty rescued Siamese and Cain, our silky gray kitten who reminds us often of a ring-tailed lemur.
+Needless to say, I have plenty of fur babies to keep me company when I work from home on non-travel days.